Kauai's Alakai Swamp Trail - Unveiling Koke'e Hidden Wonders

 The Alakai Swamp Trail in Koke’e, Hawaii is one of the most unique and inspiring hiking trails in the world.
 Located on the western slope of Mt.
 Waialeale, Kauai, this trail takes you through a lush and pristine rainforest, across a boardwalk over a vast swamp, and up to some of the most stunning views of the island.
 It's a truly enchanting experience that transports you to another world.

 We parked our car and started from the Pu’u O Kila Lookout, which is the trailhead for the Pihea Trail.
 The total distance is about 7.8 miles long round trip with an elevation gain of 1300 ft.
 The first mile of this ridge trail we enjoyed stunning views of Kalalau Valley below us.
+Previously, I had only seen Kalalau Valley during a multi-day backpacking trip to the beach or while exploring the coast by boat on the Na Pali Sea Cave Snorkel Raft, so seeing it from above was absolutely breathtaking and allowed me to appreciate this coastline from a different perspective.

 Pu’u O Kila Lookout